New MRI-Guided radiation aims to hit tumors harder, spare healthy tissue

 Summary

-This study is testing whether doctors can deliver very focused, high-dose radiation to tumors in the abdomen or chest while limiting damage to nearby organs.
-The approach uses a special MRI machine combined with a linear accelerator (MR-Linac) to guide the treatment.
-About 60 people with abdominal or lung cancer will take part to see if this technique is feasible and safe.
+This study tests whether doctors can deliver very high doses of radiation to tumors in the abdomen or chest using an MRI-guided machine, while limiting harm to nearby organs.
+About 60 people with abdominal or lung cancer will take part.
+The main goal is to see if the treatment can be completed successfully in most patients.

 Get updates